paulcarrtech/asciidoc-test-repo/My Asciidoctor Windows 11 Installation Guide.md

     * or from VS Code *Quick Open*
       * select **Go > Go to File**
       * or select **CTRL+P**
-      * and enter the following command:
+      * and run the following command:

 ```
 ext install asciidoctor.asciidoctor-vscode